Andrew Western: Local government

 The Labour Party became the largest political group on Trafford Council, with the previously Tory-controlled authority being placed in a state of no overall control; Labour formed a minority-control administration governing the Council with the support of the Liberal Democrats in a confidence and supply arrangement.
 Western was confirmed as Council Leader shortly after the elections.

 At the 2019 local government elections, the Labour Party made further gains in Trafford, securing an additional six seats from the Conservative Party.
 The Labour Group obtained a majority of council seats, and formed an outright administration governing the Council.
 This was the first time since the 2004 boundary changes that Labour had managed to win a majority of seats.

-Western sits on the Greater Manchester Combined Authority and is presently the Portfolio Lead for Place Based Regeneration (Housing and Infrastructure) as well as Clean Air.
+As Council Leader, Western sat on the Greater Manchester Combined Authority and prior to his election to Parliament was the Portfolio Lead for Place Based Regeneration (Housing and Infrastructure) as well as Clean Air.
 Between May 2018 and May 2019, he served as Portfolio Lead for Digital.
 He led on Green City Region between 2019 and 2021, before leading on Digital, Works and Skills for the second half of that year.
-He sits on the Transport for the North Board, the Greater Manchester Transport Committee and the North West Regional Leaders Board.
+He sat on the Transport for the North Board, the Greater Manchester Transport Committee and the North West Regional Leaders Board.

 In March 2019, Western publicly opposed the plans by Mayor of Greater Manchester Andy Burnham to make cuts to Greater Manchester Fire and Rescue Service.

-Western is an active member of the Local Government Association, and as Chair of the LGA's Resources (Finance) Board is the cross-party lead on finance in local government.
-He also represents Labour councillors in North West England as the LGA Labour Group rep for the Region.
+Western was an active member of the Local Government Association, and as Chair of the LGA's Resources (Finance) Board was cross-party lead on finance in local government.
+He also represented Labour councillors in North West England as the LGA Labour Group rep for the Region.
 In June 2022, Western became Chair of the GM Transport Committee, a committee of councillors overseeing public transport in the City Region.

-Since 2019, Western has served as a non-executive director at Trafford Housing Trust.
-He serves as a school governor at Wellfield Infant and Nursery School in Sale.
+From July 2019 until March 2023, Western served as a non-executive director at Trafford Housing Trust.
+He was as a school governor at Wellfield Infant and Nursery School in Sale for over 15 years.

 Following his election to parliament in December 2022, Western resigned as leader of Trafford Council, being succeeded by Tom Ross.